smzislam/crudApiBackend/README.md

 # crudApiBackend using Lumen PHP Framework

-It's a restful api with Jwt Authentication using Larave Lumen.
+It's a restful api with Jwt Authentication using Laravel Lumen.

 use php -S localhost:8000 -t public to run the api